Travel fees you can avoid with the right card lineup

 Baggage fees

-Whether you travel frequently or get away for one trip a year, those $30 checked bag fees can add up fast.
-Plenty of credit cards offset this fee entirely.
+No matter how often you travel, those checked bag fees can add up fast.
+Luckily, plenty of credit cards offset this fee entirely.
 Most airline credit cards offer a free checked bag for the primary cardholder and at least one other traveler on the same itinerary.
 On a round-trip flight, that can add up to more than $120 in savings for a couple traveling together.
 Considering most airline credit cards charge annual fees as low as $95, this benefit can well offset that fee.

 Several credit cards offer annual travel credits ranging from $100 to $300, and a number of them also include a specific airline fee credit.
-But watch for caveats: American Express, for example, requires that you pre-select one of nine carriers every year — a downside for those who aren’t loyal to one airline and might not use the credit in full.
+But watch for caveats: American Express, for example, requires that you pre-select one of nine eligible carriers every year — a downside if you aren’t loyal to one airline and might not use the credit in full.
 Still, most people get these cards for the multitude of travel perks, and the airline fee credit saves them from having to get a co-branded card to cover baggage fees.

 Resort fees

-Hotels have been looking to drum up revenue much in the same way as airlines have — with fees.
-These costs can take the form of resort fees, though, in the absence of a pool and spa, hotels are rebranding them as “urban” or “destination” fees.
+Hotels have been drumming up revenue much in the same way as airlines have — with fees.
+These costs can take the form of resort fees, though hotels may also call them “urban” or “destination” fees.
 In any case, paying an extra $35 each night on top of your room rate can eat into your travel budget.

 But resort fees don’t have to be a drag on your vacation.
 The best hotel credit cards offer either statement credits to offset resort fees or elite status that gets them waived.
-Most notably, the World of Hyatt program waives resort fees for top-tier Globalist members.
-With The World of Hyatt Credit Card, you can fast-track your way to Globalist status with five qualifying night credits every year.
-Plus, you earn two additional qualifying nights for every $5,000 spent on the card.
-Additionally, Hyatt waives resort fees when you redeem World of Hyatt points for your stay.
+Most notably, the World of Hyatt program waives resort fees for top-tier Globalist members, and Hyatt also waives resort fees when you redeem World of Hyatt points for your stay.

 Award taxes and fees